Conservation of aerophone double reed fragments, Meroitic period, reign of Amanishakheto, 10–1 B.C.:

 This back-scattered electron image shows tin-rich islands on the surface of the inclined bronze tube pictured above.
 The tin-rich surface may be a phenomenon caused by corrosion, or may possibly suggest original and intentional tinning of the surface.
 Further examination is required to determine the exact nature of this surface.

-In one knob on a rotating sleeve, remnants of a textile string were found.
-The back-scattered electron image below clearly shows the fibers of a twisted twine; its exact nature remains to be identified.
+In a number of rotating sleeves, remnants of textile fibers were found.
+The back-scattered electron image below clearly shows a twisted yarn.